factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/types/aggregates.md

 are ok with a stale aggregate.
 Same goes for `find`.

-You can configure your aggregate cache by overriding the `configure` method.
+You can configure your AbstractAggregateCache by overriding the `configure` method.